uwidev/community-management-resources/content/discussions/Classification of Rule Breaking.md

 ---
-title: "Classifications of Rule Breaking"
+title: Classifications of Rule Breaking
+tags: [discussion]
 ---
 When rules are broken, there appears to be three classifications, with one special case.
 These rules will be ordered based on increasing severity, assuming the same rule is broken.